The Education Trial will be retired in May 2023. See the Education Trial Retirement FAQ for details.

 You may not use the trial account to:

-If you are 18 years or older, you can sign up for a membership, provided you have not previously had a Learn ArcGIS membership.
+If you are 18 years or older, you can sign up for an education trial, provided you have not previously had an education trial or a Learn ArcGIS membership.

-Esri offers several options for noncommercial use.
+Esri offers several options for accessing software for noncommercial use.

 - To post a question, you will need a free ArcGIS Public account or an Esri enabled ArcGIS organizational account.
 For more information on those types of accounts, see this question.